jimholmes/Abstracts/Abstracts.md

 ## Current Presentations

 These talks are ones I've been giving regularly over the last couple years.

+### <a name='weightlifting'></a>What Weightlifting Taught me About Leadership

+Sometimes we find fascinating, useful lessons while working at two dramatically different things.
+Some years ago I started working with a trainer to learn technical Olympic-style weight lifting.
+Very quickly I found connections between that work and my "day job" helping software delivery teams improve how they created complex systems.

+This talk walks through a few parallels and how I found being coached helped me improve my own skill at coaching others.
+You'll (re)learn concepts such as the importance of having goals, breaking complex tasks into small pieces, the value of simplicity, setting goals, and the need to adapt to change.

 ### <a name='weightlifting'></a> Odd Parallels Between Weightlifting and Software Delivery